-Of London's 377 high frequency bus routes in quarter 4 2011/12, 52 were below the contracted minimum standard.
-Most of those were only marginally so.
-Thirty operated at the contracted standard, and 295 performed better than the contracted standard.
+Of London's 378 high frequency bus routes in quarter 1 2012/13, 84 were below the contracted minimum standard.
+Thirty-seven operated at the contracted standard, and 257 performed better than the contracted standard.

 Poor performance on the bus network is often because of prolonged roadworks, which are often outside of the control of TfL.
 Where this occurs, TfL is actively trying to reduce the impact on passengers.